elastic/ecs/rfcs/text/0044-add-apple-platform-specific-fields.md

 # 0044: Apple Platform specific fields
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

-- Stage: **0 (strawperson)** <!-- Update to reflect target stage.
+- Stage: **2 (Candidate)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date:  **2024-08-13** <!-- The ECS team sets this date at merge time.
+- Date:  **2024-08-20** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 ### Summary